- Teacher Links

 - School Council

-On September 29, 2014, we held our annual Terry Fox Run and continued our tradition of spelling out a word on the hill behind our school.
-We are in the second year of our faith theme from Micah 6:8, “Do justice, love kindness and walk humbly with your God.”
-We spelled out “BE KIND”.
-Click the photo to take a peek at the video!
+On Monday, September 28, John Costello held our annual Terry Fox Run.
+We also spelled out “Humility” on the hill behind our school.
+We are in the third and final year of our faith theme from Micah 6:8, “Do justice, love kindness and walk humbly with your God.”
+Click on the photo to view the video!